-New in spring 2018, these comfortable dayhikers can be worn on the Bright Angel trail and to dinner at the Bright Angel Lodge's Arizona Room.
-They are available in several colors. $190; www.lowaboots.com
+These comfortable dayhikers can be worn on the Bright Angel Trail and to dinner at the Bright Angel Lodge's Arizona Room.
+They are available in several colors. $195; www.lowaboots.com

 This midweight layer treated with odor-reducing Polygiene is great for huge temperature swings.
-Light and warm, it proved to be an essential layer for our testers in four national parks. $159; www.patagonia.com
+Light and warm, it proved to be an essential layer for our testers in six national parks. $129; www.patagonia.com

 Celebrate the canyon with your light-weight shirt from Parks Project.
 A portion of profits from this shirt support the park's Field Institute and volunteer programs. $40; www.parksproject.us

 Calling all car campers and backpackers.
 Sleep more comfortably in the Grand Canyon with Klymit’s v-shaped insulated pad.
 It’s one of the lightest and warmest sleeping pads on the market for under $100. $94.95; www.klymit.com